Rudi Lubbers: A Dutch Boxer with an Unforgettable Career

 Legacy and Influence

-Lubbers' career had a lasting influence on boxing in the Netherlands.
+Lubbers' career had a lasting influence on the sport of boxing in the Netherlands.
 His achievements inspired a generation of Dutch boxers and demonstrated that it was possible to compete at the highest level of the sport.
 His courage and determination, both inside and outside the ring, continue to serve as an example for future athletes.

 Conclusion